Markus-Rost/slack-wiki-bot/README.md

-# slack-wiki-bot
+# Wiki-Bot
-Wiki-Bot for Gamepedia Slack
+A Wiki-Bot for the Gamepedia Slack